Birmingham RICO Lawyer

 Dram shop and liquor liability laws once only applied to tavern owners and establishments licensed to sell alcohol.
 Now the move it to seek to apply these laws to social hosts or businesses who serve alcohol at private parties, such as picnics, housewarmings, fraternity parties and office holiday parties.

 The liquor liability attorneys at Christian & Small know that training and proactive efforts to prevent alcohol-related injuries are integral to decreasing civil liability and protecting your personal and professional livelihoods.
-For that reason, we often evaluate existing liquor liability programs, and provide in-house vendor training to bartenders, servers and other employees of restaurants and bars so that they can recognize and discreetly deal with underage or intoxicated patrons.
+For that reason, the attorneys often evaluate existing liquor liability programs, and provide in-house vendor training to bartenders, servers and other employees of restaurants and bars so that they can recognize and discreetly deal with underage or intoxicated patrons.

 High-profile recalls, manufacturing disputes and federal and state government investigations have changed the game for the medical device industry.
 Beyond looking for more cost-effective ways to defend against medical products liability claims and comply with FDA pre-market and post-marketing mandates, medical device companies are seeking proactive ways to protect themselves from this high-stakes litigation.

 Christian & Small attorneys have defended numerous pharmaceutical manufacturers, medical device manufacturers and ancillary health care and technology companies.
 Engagements range from the defense of single plaintiff cases to more complex litigation presenting multiple claims across several states.
-Our experience in multi-district litigation positions Christian & Small to efficiently gather and assimilate the vast amounts of technical and scientific data at play in these medical device cases.
+The firm’s experience in multi-district litigation positions Christian & Small to efficiently gather and assimilate the vast amounts of technical and scientific data at play in these medical device cases.

 The issues in premises liability are complicated.
 Claims are filed for a variety of reasons and can be detrimental to you and your business.
 Prompt, proactive and assertive defensive strategies are required to protect your rights and prepare you for what might lie ahead.